-Japan’s key markets for two-wheeler exports are Europe and North America, splitting the lion’s share of total motorcycle exports from Japan between them.
+Japan’s role in the global motorcycle landscapeJapan’s key markets for two-wheeler exports are Europe and North America, splitting the lion’s share of total motorcycle exports from Japan between them.
 The majority of motorcycle imports to Japan, however, come from other Asian regions.
 Particularly machines with smaller engines meet a high demand within the country and are therefore shipped from abroad.

 How Japan became the world’s motorcycle pioneerThe country’s success story within the global motorbike market began after the Second World War, when domestic companies needed to shift their focus from war time machinery to everyday technology.
 With money coming in from the United States and Allies, the Japanese government was able to start rebuilding the economy by investing into forward-thinking companies.
 During this time, Honda and Suzuki developed almost simultaneously motorized pedal bikes, laying the foundation of Japan’s cutting-edge motorcycle industry.